icopy-site/awesome/docs/awesome/awesome-neovim.md

 - [VidocqH/lsp-lens.nvim](https://github.com/VidocqH/lsp-lens.nvim) - Display function references above function definition like IDEA codelens.
 - [chrisgrieser/nvim-dr-lsp](https://github.com/chrisgrieser/nvim-dr-lsp) - Status line component showing the number of LSP definition and reference of the token under the cursor.
 - [creativenull/efmls-configs-nvim](https://github.com/creativenull/efmls-configs-nvim) - An unofficial collection of linters and formatters configured for efm-langserver to work with builtin LSP.
+- [creativenull/diagnosticls-configs-nvim](https://github.com/creativenull/diagnosticls-configs-nvim) - An unofficial collection of linters and formatters configured for diagnostic-languageserver to work with builtin LSP.

 ##### LSP Installer